 - watery and severe diarrhoea which may also be bloody;

 - fever, in combination with one or both of the above.

 Do not take any diarrhoea medicine without first checking with your doctor.
 You may have a serious condition affecting your bowel, requiring urgent medical attention.

 Tell your doctor immediately, or go to Accident and Emergency at your nearest hospital, if you notice any of the following:

 - sudden signs of allergy such as rash, itching or hives on the skin with swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or trouble breathing.

-These is a very serious side effects of CEFACLOR GH.
-If you have them, you may have had a serious allergic reaction to CEFACLOR GH.
+These is a very serious side effect of Cefaclor GH.
+If you have them, you may have had a serious allergic reaction to Cefaclor GH.
 You may need urgent medical attention or hospitalisation.
 This side effect is very rare.

 Tell your doctor if you notice anything else that is making you feel unwell.